ranger-ross/actix-web-metrics/README.md

 # Motivations

 `actix-web-metrics` is heavily inspired (and forked from) [`actix-web-prom`](https://github.com/nlopes/actix-web-prom).
-Special thanks to @nlopes for thier excellent work on `actix-web-prom`.
+Special thanks to @nlopes for their excellent work on `actix-web-prom`.

-This crate replaces the unliying metrics implmentation from the [`prometheus`](https://docs.rs/prometheus/latest/prometheus) crate to [`metrics.rs`](https://metrics.rs).
+This crate replaces the unlying metrics implementation from the [`prometheus`](https://docs.rs/prometheus/latest/prometheus) crate with [`metrics.rs`](https://metrics.rs).

 The reasons for doing this are as followed:

-* The metrics.rs ecosystem provide more ergonomic ways to instrument applications than the raw prometheus client.
+* The metrics.rs ecosystem provides more ergonomic ways to instrument applications than the raw prometheus client.
-* metrics.rs provide more customizible ways to export metrics.
+* `metrics.rs` provides more customizable ways to export metrics.
 * The future of the `prometheus` crate is uncertain (see https://github.com/tikv/rust-prometheus/issues/530)